 Monday M and I went into Yongsan for an appointment he had, to convert money for rent, and shop a little.
 Of course we went to Lush in Itaewon.
 Saponé was there, as usual, and we all chitchatted and caught up.
 I bought some stuff, so expect a haul post soon.
 Happy birthday to me!

-We also picked up some steak and other stuff for a nice at home dinner that Michael made me.
+We also picked up some steak and other stuff for a nice at home dinner that M made me.